stride3d/stride-docs/en/manual/files-and-folders/project-packages/package-properties.md

 # Package properties

-Every package contains it's own set of properties, that can be customized.
+Every project package contains it's own set of properties, that can be customized.

 > [!NOTE]
-> Currently there is no way to change package properties via **Game Studio** - you have to **modify the `.sdpkg` file directly**.
+> Currently there is no way to change project package properties via **Game Studio** - you have to **modify the `.sdpkg` file directly**.

 | Property | Description |
 | :-- | :-- |